aisingapore/ai-practitioner-handbook/book/8-documentation-handover/overview.md

 ## Overview

-This chapter provides an overview for the documentation and handover process.
+This chapter focuses on the process of knowledge transfer to technical or non-technical teams who are taking over an AI solution.